Background pattern

 The safety and efficacy of this medication have not been established in children.
 Therefore, its use is not recommended in children.

-The possible increase in intraocular pressure associated with the prolonged use of this medication is especially important in pediatric patients; the risk of corticosteroid-induced glaucoma may be higher in children and occur before it does in adults.
+The possible increase in intraocular pressure associated with prolonged use of this medication is especially important in pediatric patients; the risk of corticosteroid-induced ocular hypertension may be higher in children and occur earlier than in adults.

-Inform your doctor if you are using NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) eye drops.
-The concomitant use of steroids and NSAIDs eye drops may increase corneal healing problems.
+Inform your doctor if you are using ophthalmic NSAIDs.
+The concomitant use of steroids and ophthalmic NSAIDs can increase corneal healing problems.

 Pregnancy, breastfeeding, and fertility

-The use of Colircusí Dexametasona during pregnancy is not recommended.
+The use of Colircusi Dexametasona is not recommended during pregnancy.

-If you are breastfeeding, you should decide whether to stop breastfeeding or interrupt treatment with this medication, taking into account the benefits of breastfeeding for the child and the benefits of treatment for the mother.
+If you are breastfeeding, you should decide whether to interrupt breastfeeding or interrupt treatment with this medication, considering the benefit of breastfeeding for the child and the benefit of treatment for the mother.

-You may notice that your vision becomes blurry for a while after applying the eye drops to your eyes.
-Do not drive or operate machinery until this effect has disappeared.
+You may notice that your vision becomes blurred for a while after applying the eye drops.
+Do not drive or use machines until this effect has disappeared.

 This medication may cause eye irritation because it contains benzalkonium chloride.